Public engagement and research impact

 Promoting Somali-led development

-Improving policy responses to FGM-safeguarding and race inequality through co-produced knowledge.
+Improving policy responses to race inequality through co-produced knowledge

 Leading social change